Cotton Grain Cattle program: Crops for cattle

 Summary

-This project aims to foster intensification of the northern cattle industry by integrating northern cropping and cattle production systems to increase weight gains of cattle during the dry season.
+Currently, low growth rates during the dry season limit cattle production in the region.
+This project aims to support the intensification of the northern cattle industry by integrating cropping and cattle production systems to increase weight gains during the dry season.

-It will investigate the feasibility and profitability of supplementary feeding strategies (using feeds produced in Northern Australia) aimed at increasing cattle weight gain over the post weaning dry season to achieve a higher proportion of steers being turned off after one post weaning wet season and more efficient heifer performance from increased pre-mating weights.
-It’s expected this work will have flow-on effects on re-conception rates, calving distribution, average weaning weights and subsequently heifer mating weights this increasing the whole-of-herd productivity (as heifers and first lactation heifers make up a significant proportion (> 40%) of the breeding herd).
+The project will assess the feasibility and profitability of supplementary feeding strategies using locally produced feed to improve cattle weight gain during the post-weaning dry season.
+The goal is to enable a higher proportion of steers being to be turned off after one post-weaning wet season and to improve heifer performance through increased pre-mating weights.
+These improvements are expected to have flow-on effects on re-conception rates, calving distribution, average weaning weights, and ultimately, heifer mating weights – thereby increasing whole-of-herd productivity, especially as heifers and first-lactation cows make up more than 40% of the breeding herd.

 The project will achieve this through:

-1) Demonstrating the increases in dry season growth that can be achieved through feeding different crop products produced in northern Australia.
-This knowledge is needed for the other points below.
+1. Demonstrating improvements in dry season growth through feeding different crop products produced in northern Australia – providing foundational knowledge for the following objectives.

-2) Examining the whole-of-herd impacts of increased post weaning dry season growth on the structure, productivity and profitability of cattle herds in northern Australia; and determining the feed cost/cattle sale price combinations at which such strategies are profitable.
+2. Assessing the whole-of-herd impacts of increased post-weaning dry season growth on herd structure, productivity, and profitability.
+This includes identifying the feed cost and cattle sale price combinations at which strategies become economically viable.

-3) Examining the impact of increased dry season growth on reducing whole-of-life methane emissions (i.e. steers turned off a year earlier, females are more productive and so fewer breeders are needed) and whether this could be an approved method for obtaining carbon credits
+3. Evaluating the impact on methane emissions, including reductions in whole-of-life methane emissions (e.g. steers turned off a year earlier, more productive females, and fewer breeders required).
+The project will also explore whether these outcomes could qualify as an approved method for generating carbon credits.

 Expected outcomes

-The data and information produced in this project will be used to evaluate the effectiveness and profitability of various feeding strategies and provide information to northern cattle producers to better inform feeding and investment decisions.
+The data and insights generated through this project will be used to evaluate the effectiveness and profitability of various feeding strategies , providing valuable information to northern cattle producers to support more informed feeding and investment decisions.

-It will also help with the sustainability of the northern cropping industry by providing a strong and enduring local market for crops.
+Additionally, the project will contribute to the sustainability of the northern cropping industry by providing a strong and enduring local market for crop-based feed products.

 updates